tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * We learned how to forecast stock prices and oil futures prices using statistical models (ARMA and ARIMA).

-* We learned that understanding volatility is important in financial forecasting, and we learned a useful model to predict volatility (GARCH).
+* We learned that understanding volatility is important in financial forecasting, and employed a useful model to predict volatility (GARCH).

-* These time-series models that you learned are used in practice everywhere, from forecasting next year's revenue to quantitative trading.
+* These time-series models are used everywhere, from forecasting next year's revenue to quantitative trading.
 As a result, you have learned a versatile tool for predicting future events.

 ### End Class

 - - -

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.